 Rollout of the Enhanced Tiering Methodology

-In 2016, CISA began notifying chemical facilities of interest about the requirement to submit a new Top-Screen using CSAT 2.0.
+In 2016, CISA began notifying chemical facilities of interest about the requirement to submit a new Top-Screen using Chemical Security Assessment Tool (CSAT) 2.0.
 The new submission was then analyzed using the enhanced risk-assessment methodology.

 Facilities had the option to proactively resubmit a Top-Screen prior to receiving the individual notification from CISA.
 Chemical facilities that have never submitted a Top-Screen, but have come into possession of COI, must submit a Top-Screen in CSAT 2.0 within 60 days of coming into possession of a COI.

 In April 2017, CISA began issuing tiering determination letters to facilities that were assessed using the enhanced methodology.
 Letters continue to be issued as facilities submit Top-Screens.

 Results of the Enhanced Tiering Methodology

 Based on the Agency's analysis of a representative sample of tiering results, some facilities have seen a change in their tier.
 Some facilities that were previously not covered under CFATS found themselves covered, and some previously-covered facilities are no longer considered high-risk.
 Some of these tier changes are a result of the enhanced tiering methodology, while others are the result of changes facilities have made to their business, such as adding and removing COI, or modifying storage methods.

 CISA is committed to sharing information and providing assistance throughout the CFATS process to ensure facilities have the necessary information.

 Visit the CFATS Knowledge Center for an online repository of frequently asked questions, articles, and more information.